doubledotlabs/Blog/README.md

 ## Contributing

 We encourage others to contribute to this collection.
-This repository is posted under the public domain, and is open to any kind of positive contribution, including new contributions, spelling / grammar fixes, suggestions for more articles, and more.
+This repository is published under the public domain and is open to any kind of positive contribution, including new contributions, spelling / grammar fixes, suggestions for more articles, and more.

 You do not have to be a member of Double Dot Labs to contribute to this project.
 Double Dot Labs is a community that hopes to